thenrio/graying-matter/articles/2011-02-03-screwing-real-options.markdown

 On 02/02/2011, I learned that my registration was dismissed, as I had registered too late : selected teams were the ones that had registered first ...

 Lesson learned :

-    Be sure of how your option will pay, it can look shabby now, still it can have no value just a few hours later
+    Be sure of how your option will pay, it can look __shabby__ now, still it can have __no value__ just a few hours later

+_Real Options is a tool, any tool can be misused_